The Ultimate Guide to Credit Cards

 What Is an Unsecured Credit Card?

 An unsecured card is what most folks think of as a normal credit card.
-You use it to charge purchases at stores and online and can stretch out the payments over multiple months.
+You can use it to charge purchases at stores and online and stretch out payments over multiple months.
 An unsecured card does not require a cash deposit to qualify for the card.

 In contrast, a secured credit card is collateralized by your cash deposit into a special locked account maintained by the credit card company.
 The amount of your deposit may be less than or equal to your credit limit, depending on the card and your credit score.

-Your secured card’s cash deposit remains in the issuer’s account (normally a non-interest-bearing, FDIC-insured account) as long as the credit card account remains open.
-If you close the account, you’ll receive a full refund minus any money you still owe.
+Your secured card’s cash deposit stays with the issuer (in a non-interest-bearing, FDIC-insured account) as long as your credit card account is open.
+If you decide to close the account, you’ll get a full refund minus any outstanding balance you owe.

 The cash deposit will be used if you fail to pay your bill on time or if you exceed your credit limit.
 This will reduce your credit limit until you restore the funds.
 If you need to tap into the deposit often, the issuer may decide to close the account.